Dense Vector Search

 Query Time

-Apache Solr provides two query parsers that work with dense vector fields, that each support different ways of matching documents based on vector similarity: The knn query parser, and the vectorSimilarity query parser.
+Apache Solr provides three query parsers that work with dense vector fields, that each support different ways of matching documents based on vector similarity: The knn query parser, the vectorSimilarity query parser and the knn_text_to_vector query parser.

-Both parsers return scores for retrieved documents that are the approximate distance to the target vector (defined by the similarityFunction configured at indexing time) and both support "Pre-Filtering" the document graph to reduce the number of candidate vectors evaluated (with out needing to compute their vector similarity distances).
+All parsers return scores for retrieved documents that are the approximate distance to the target vector (defined by the similarityFunction configured at indexing time) and both support "Pre-Filtering" the document graph to reduce the number of candidate vectors evaluated (without needing to compute their vector similarity distances).

 Common parameters for both query parsers are: